 Eating Disorder Awareness Week (EDAW)

-During the week of #EDAW2023, BANA will be active at various locations within Windsor-Essex to help spread awareness, educate the public and inspire others to act in supporting those impacted by eating disorders.
-Visit us at various locations on campus at the University of Windsor, at Devonshire Mall and at St. Clair College.
+During the week of #EDAW2025, BANA will be active at various locations within Windsor-Essex to help spread awareness, educate the public, and inspire others to act in supporting those impacted by eating disorders.
+Visit us at various locations on campus at the University of Windsor, at Devonshire Mall, and at Windsor Regional Hospital.
 See our EDAW schedule below.

 Be Yourself Magazine

-The BANA team will be going live on our Instagram account with special guests:
+The BANA team will be going live on our Instagram account with special guest:

 Our community is lighting up purple in support!